SystemJargon/blocklists/README.md

-## blocklists for URL's and/or domains.

-A blocklist repo for URL's and domains.
-Lists can be used in various ways.
-Such as those in AdGuardHome, Pi-hole, uBlock Origin, AdBlockPlus.
+A blocklist repo.
+Lists in various formats like AdGuard/Easylist, Pi-hole, HOSTS

 Links to my [Pi-hole](https://github.com/SystemJargon/pi-hole) and/or [AdGuardHome](https://github.com/SystemJargon/AdGuardHome) repo's